Vahram Zaryan: Biography

 Zaryan studied theatre, body movement, and dance at the National Conservatory of Dramatic Art in Armenia.
 There, he specialized in mime, beginning his apprenticeship at the State Theater of Pantomime in Yerevan under the direction of Zhirayr Dadasyan.
 Zaryan moved to the Paris Opera, where he studied classical dance with Yves Casati, and Decroux technique with Yvan Bacciocchi at the Studio of Belleville.
 Zaryan advanced his studies at the École Internationale de Mimodrame de Paris Marcel Marceau, being one of the last students to receive a degree from this school.
 Zaryan was an intern and took graduate courses with Ariane Mnouchkine, Carolyn Carlson, Robert Wilson, Marina Abramović, Romeo Castellucci, Krystian Lupa and Maurice Béjart.

 While writing a doctoral dissertation in theater studies at the University of Paris VIII, from 2008 to 2012, he trained at the Sorbonne University in Paris and the National Conservatory of Music and Dance in Paris (Conservatoire National Supérieur de Musique et de Danse de Paris CNSMDP).
 Zaryan's research has been attributed to gestural theater and contemporary dance.
 Zaryan has created a dictionary of "the art of mime and gesture" that collects and preserves specific terms of the art of mime.

 Zaryan founded "Le Théâtre Suspendu", a company of mimes, with other Marcel Marceau school graduates.
 This company performed signature pieces such as Sépia Quartet, and Le Linge Entre Autres, both in France and abroad.
 At his company's debut, Zaryan interpreted the role of the "white mime".
 He performed this and other roles at a gala at the Palais Garnier.
 The gala was staged in honor of the director Sergei Parajanov.
 The program was a theatrical rendition of this master of Soviet cinema's film, The Color of Pomegranates.

 Zaryan also interpreted, to critical success, the role of "Vespone" in the Pergolesi opera, La Serva Padrona at the Theater of the Tambour Royal in Paris.

 Zaryan also creates with M. Gentet the performance "Reminiscence / AU CŒUR DE L'OBLIQUE" on the music of the composer Hector Parra.
 This last creation is presented at the Théâtre des Bouffes du Nord during the Festival Pianos Pianos 2022.
 Between 2020 and 2022 he also created the performance based on Philippe Schœller's "Trois Preludes" and the show "Géoïde" presented at the Cabaret Sauvage in Paris.

-He has recently collaborated with contemporary composers such as Maël Bailly, Vincent Trollet, Januibe Tejera, Juan Arroyo Farnaz Modarresifar ...
+He has recently collaborated with contemporary composers such as Maël Bailly, Vincent Trollet, Januibe Tejera, Juan Arroyo and Farnaz Modarresifar.

 NON-MIME

 Vahram Zaryan is the pioneer and inventor of a new movement and genre in the art of mime called "Non-Mime".
-This notion is invented and developed by Vahram Zaryan and his collective to think and create a contemporary approach of miming even more as a new discipline of this classical genre.
+This notion is invented and developed by Vahram Zaryan and his collective, in 2005, to think and create a contemporary approach of miming even more as a new discipline of this classical genre.

+Asserting a transdisciplinary approach to stage performance, this creation diverges from traditional mime to embrace and even substitute other art forms such as theater, video, reading, visual arts, music, and dance, thus renewing the practice of classical mime, which is no longer predominant.